mesmith027/Insight_python_project/README.md

 ![Number of Reviews](readme_imgs/reviewers.png?raw=true)

 #### 3:
 Below is a histogram for the distribution of the scores for all the wine reviews.
-Luckily, it looks very normally distributed, so i will not need to do any oversampling techniques for unbalanced datasets, since "wins" are 90 and above and "losses" are 89 and below.
+Luckily, it looks very normally distributed, so I will not need to do any oversampling techniques for unbalanced datasets, since "wins" are 90 and above and "losses" are 89 and below.
 ![Distribution of Scores](readme_imgs/number_of_scores.png?raw=true)

 #### 4:
 This is the frequency (number of counts) after running a standard Bag-of-Words on the wine descriptions.
 The words all seem very relevant to the wine tasting industry, although some many need to be removed before training as they are not likely to be useful (such as glass and whiff).
 ![Frequency of Words](readme_imgs/descriptor_counts.png?raw=true)

 ---